Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 Credit Card Integration – Fast Track or Financial Trap?

-One of the most controversial parts of the new Carnival Rewards programme is its close tie to the Carnival Rewards Mastercard.
+One of the most controversial parts of the new Carnival Rewards program is its close tie to the Carnival Rewards Mastercard.
 Guests can now earn points not just at sea but also on land, by using the co-branded credit card for everyday purchases.
 It’s being positioned as a way to fast-track your way to higher status, even between cruises.

 A Carnival Mastercard featuring the branding 'FunPoints' and an image of a cruise ship sailing in blue waters with lush green islands in the background.
 The card is placed on a wooden surface, highlighting its travel rewards theme.

-Existing cardholders will have their FunPoints automatically converted into Carnival Rewards Points when the new system launches.
-While Carnival has promised additional credit card perks to be announced soon, concerns are already surfacing.
 Some worry it gives an unfair advantage to big spenders or those with access to the card, especially since it’s not available in every country.

 The announcement triggered an immediate backlash from many of Carnival’s most loyal cruisers.
 While some welcomed the idea of rewarding onboard spending, the overwhelming sentiment online has been one of disappointment and frustration.